git-plm/parts/README.md

 - install the following packages: `sqlite3 unixodbc libsqliteodbc sqlitebrowser`
 - make sure `/etc/odbcinst.ini` contains a
   [SQLite3 section](https://wiki.archlinux.org/title/Open_Database_Connectivity#SQLite)
-- Edit the `#gplm.kicad_dbl` `connection_string` field to point to the database file in this repo.
-(If anyone knows how to make this path relative, let me know.)
 - In KiCad Preferences->Manage Symbol Libraries:
   - add the `#gplm.kicad_dbl`.
 This filename is prefixed with `#` so that it shows up at the top of the list in the schematic symbol chooser.